All information is taken from the organizations’ websites.

-Brattleboro Area Hospice addresses the physical, emotional and spiritual needs of the dying and their families, providing non-medical assistance to the terminally ill and their loved ones, bereavement services to Hospice families as well as the general public, and serving as a community resource on the issues of death, dying and grieving.
+Brattleboro Area Hospice addresses the physical, emotional, and spiritual needs of the dying and their families, providing non-medical assistance to the terminally ill and their loved ones, bereavement services to Hospice families as well as the general public, and serving as a community resource for the issues of death, dying and grieving.

 Address: 191 Canal Street, Brattleboro

 Alongside BMH’s comprehensive hospital services, the Brattleboro Memorial Hospital Community Health Team provides chronic disease management, diabetes & health education, medication management, mental health & substance abuse assessments and treatment, nutrition and exercise education and counseling, and weight management services.

 The Brattleboro Retreat offers a wide range of diagnostic and treatment programs for individuals with mental illnesses, developmental disabilities, and substance use disorders.